 High Net-Worth Divorce

-Walters Levine & Lozano is experienced in working with divorce actions involving substantial income and substantial net-worth.
+Walters Levine Lozano and DeGrave is experienced in working with divorce actions involving substantial income and substantial net-worth.
 They can appropriately analyze your case, negotiate a fair divorce settlement, or litigate your contested case should that become necessary.

 While many attorneys practice in the area of marital and family law, precious few understand how to appropriately analyze and administer complex financial divorce cases.
 Complex financial cases require attorneys with significant specialized training, experienced support staff and many years of experience administering complex financial issues.